Skip To Content

 Osteoporosis often can be prevented.
 However, it is known as a silent disease because, if undetected, osteoporosis can progress for many years without symptoms until a fracture occurs.
 It has been called a childhood disease with old age consequences because building healthy bones in youth helps prevent osteoporosis and fractures later in life.
 However, it is never too late to adopt new habits for healthy bones.

 Osteoporosis is a complication of untreated celiac disease.
 The small intestine is responsible for absorbing important nutrients, such as calcium.
 Calcium is essential for building and maintaining healthy bones.
-Even people with celiac disease who consume enough calcium are deficient in this nutrient.
+Even people with celiac disease who consume enough calcium are often deficient in this nutrient.
 And because calcium is needed to keep bones healthy, low bone density is common in both children and adults with untreated and newly diagnosed celiac disease.

 When people with celiac disease eliminate foods containing gluten from their diet, normal absorption of nutrients from the intestines is usually restored within a few months, although it may take up to 2 years in older adults.
 Eventually, most children and adults have significant improvements in bone density.